 Bathrooms are typically smaller rooms than most other spaces, and thus the choice of flooring material can have less budget impact than it does for more spacious rooms.
-For example, 70 square foot of good porcelain tile on a bathroom floor is more practical than it might be in a 400 square-foot-kitchen.
+For example, 70 square feet of good porcelain tile on a bathroom floor is more practical than it might be in a 400 square-foot-kitchen.
 Still, a bathroom remodeling project can be a major expense, so any money you can save is important.
 Your project might include only the bathroom flooring in order to freshen up the space.
 You might be surprised at how much you can improve a bathroom with one of these five flooring options.

 Standard Vinyl Flooring